Skip the bread dressing and make this life-changing wild rice stuffing for your Thanksgiving dinner!

 - 2-3 stalks celery, diced

-- turkey giblets, reserved from turkey
+- turkey giblets, reserved from a whole turkey

 - 2 teaspoons kosher salt